This post is part of a series on the Ubuntu Linux version of Metasploitable3. The following posts are part of the series:

 Like I briefly mentioned, making the change above would require additional modification of the source code, including the method used to connect to the MySQL database too.
 If you are interested in this, please leave a comment below, it might be a good topic for another blog post.
 A very good tutorial on PDO is the (The only proper) PDO tutorial, it is definitely worth a read.

 This tutorial was the first in a series about pentesting the Metasploitable3 Ubuntu Linux version.
-Hopefully this tutorial gave you some ideas and knowledge about the SQL injection vulnerabilities in the Payroll App that is running on the Metasploitable3 server.
-However, the most important part of this post is the review of source code of the Payroll App and understanding why SQL Injection vulnerabilities are present and how and why SQL injection attacks occur.
+Hopefully, this tutorial gave you some ideas and knowledge about the SQL injection vulnerabilities in the Payroll App that is running on the Metasploitable3 server.
+However, the most important part of this post is the review of the source code of the Payroll App and understanding why SQL Injection vulnerabilities are present and how and why SQL injection attacks occur.

 In the next post, we will look at other open ports on Metasploitable3, the services that are running, and use the Metasploit Framework to exploit some vulnerabilities.
 Hope you enjoyed the post, and please leave a comment if you have any questions or information to share!